Healthcare is, and should always be, primarily about health. But the inescapable truth is that all medical services cost money.

 Natural Language Processing

-Unstructured data is great when dealing with complex, unique cases but usually takes longer to process.
+Unstructured data is great when dealing with complex, unique cases, but it usually takes longer.
 Capable of capturing more sophisticated texts, NLP allows medical staff to communicate naturally without compromising billing and coding efficiency.

 Last but not least, intelligent automation (IA) is the ultimate combination of other automation solutions.
 They are deployed as a single high-synergy system that is efficient, smart, self-learning, and can deal with any data.